mmottl/res/README.md

     implementation.

-    All the interfaces of the corresponding low-level implementations of datastructures (e.g. array, string) are fully supported and have been extended with further functionality.
+    All the interfaces of the corresponding low-level implementations of data structures (e.g. array, string) are fully supported and have been extended with further functionality.
 There is even a new buffer module which can be used in every context of the standard one.